philippmossier/dotfiles/README.md

 - cli-tools for a better command-line experience.
 - standard packages for developers (nvm, fzf ...).

+🕮 *Neovim Notes*
+- The nvim folder is a fork of https://github.com/AstroNvim/AstroNvim
+- Don't touch the nvim folder
+- Use `:AstroUpdate` inside nvim to get newest changes from astronvim repo
+- Our personal astronvim user settings are stored in `dotfiles/config/custom/astronvim_config`
+- Our personal astronvim config is symlinked with `nvim/lua/user` (recommended according astronvim docs: https://astronvim.github.io/Configuration/manage_user_config)
+- If the nvim folder gets deleted for some reason, maybe the symlink to our personal astronvim config has to be renewed with `ln -s ~/dotfiles/config/nvim/lua/user ~/dotfiles/config/custom/astronvim_config`

 🕮 *How the shell gets configurated?*